whl1729/note/computer/cpp/overview/analyse_bs_faq.md

 - Successful software is long-lived; life-spans of decades are not uncommon.
 - Being tied to a single platform or single vendor, limits the application/program's potential use.

+#### Why is C++ so BIG?

+- What you must do - in any language - is to **pick a subset, get working writing code, and gradually learn more of the language, its libraries, and its tools.**

+#### Is C++ an Object-Oriented language?

+- To be a really effective C++ programmer, you must use the abstraction mechanisms and the type system in a way that fits reasonably with their intent.
+Trying to ignore or defeat the C++ type system is a most frustrating experience.

 ### C and C++

 #### Do you really think that C and C++ could be merged into a single language?